lupyuen/lupyuen.github.io/src/spi.md

 # Appendix: Inside BL602 SPI HAL

-TODO

-We have not changed any logic in the SPI HAL.
-We have added debug code.
-Also we added `spi_init` based on `spi_arg_set_fdt2` and `vfs_spi_init_fullname` for Device Tree.

-Let's walk through the SPI HAL code and understand how it performs SPI Transfers with DMA.
+Let's walk through the BL602 SPI HAL code and understand how it performs SPI Transfers with DMA.

+We haven't modified any logic in the SPI HAL.
+(Though we have added some debug code to understand how the HAL works)

+We added the function `spi_init` to initialise the SPI Port without using the AliOS Device Tree.

+`spi_init` was derived from the SPI HAL Functions `spi_arg_set_fdt2` and `vfs_spi_init_fullname` (which use the AliOS Device Tree).

 ## Definitions